csebooks/ds-algorithms/content.en/introduction/_index.md

 CHAPTER 1: INTRODUCTION

 In this chapter, we discuss the aims and goals of this text and briefly review programming concepts and discrete mathematics.
-We will

-See that how a program performs for reasonably large input is just as important as its performance on moderate amounts of input.

-Review good programming style.

-Summarize the basic mathematical background needed for the rest of the book.
+We will See that how a program performs for reasonably large input is just as important as its performance on moderate amounts of input.Review good programming style.
+Summarize the basic mathematical background needed for the rest of the book.Briefly review recursion.

-Briefly review recursion.

 1.1.
 What's the Book About?